-Doss faced stiff resistance even from his own American soldiers because of his religious beliefs including his adherence not working on the Sabbath.
-In the end, because of his selfless valor, Desmond Doss saved the lives of servicemen on the battlefield, both Americans as well as a few of the Japanese soldiers.
+Doss faced stiff resistance even from his own American soldiers because of his religious beliefs, including his adherence to not working on the Sabbath.
+Because of his selfless valor, Desmond Doss saved the lives of servicemen on the battlefield — both Americans as well as a few Japanese soldiers.

 President Truman awarded Desmond Doss the Medal of Honor, the first “conscientious objector” to receive such an honor.
 Desmond Doss died in 2006.

-We too can become Guardian Angels, and here’s my third observation coming from the comments of Pope Francis.
-He tell us how we can keep an eye out for those who are poor, marginalized, and the homeless, living on the streets.
+We, too, can become Guardian Angels, and here’s my third observation coming from the comments of Pope Francis.
+He tells us how we can keep an eye out for those who are poor, marginalized, and homeless, living on the streets.

 Pope Francis, in a recent magazine interview with the Milan-based Scarp de’Tenis (Tennis Shoes), a publication about the homeless population, the holy father stated that it is better to give to the beggar on the street.

-He added that is is without regard to how she or he would use the money, even if it were for a glass of wine.
-When we encounter the homeless, as Christians we must “give without worry” and preserve their dignity, heart to heart, person to person.
+He added that it is without regard to how she or he would use the money, even if it were for a glass of wine.
+When we encounter the homeless, as Christians, we must “give without worry” and preserve their dignity, heart to heart, person to person.